archguard/rfcs/README.md

   - Addition or removal of warnings
   - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
-  - Additions only likely to be _noticed by_ other implementors-of-React, invisible to users-of-React.
+  - Additions only likely to be _noticed by_ other implementors-of-ArchGuard, invisible to users-of-ArchGuard.

 ## Before creating an RFC